- Headline changes

 Further, paragraph GEN.3.2 now requires the decision-maker to consider whether entry clearance or leave should be granted on the basis of Article 8 where any of the requirements of Appendix FM or Part 9 of the Immigration Rules are not met.
 A test of “unjustifiably harsh consequences” is suggested in GEN.3.2.(2) but this does not seem to be additional to or over and above Article 8.

-The Home Office considers this to bring the test of proportionality under Article 8 into the Rules and the Rules, she says, are now a complete framework for her consideration of Article 8 grounds under Appendix FM.
+The Home Secretary considers this to bring the test of proportionality under Article 8 into the Rules.
+The Immigration Rules, she says, are now a complete framework for her consideration of Article 8 grounds under Appendix FM.

 How will this test work?